-Furry Pals Find Forever Homes when Broadway Barks
+Furry Pals Find Forever Homes as Broadway Barks in Shubert Alley

 Dozens of adoptable dogs and cats of all shapes and sizes joined hundreds of pet lovers to fill the New York City theatre district's famed Shubert Alley as 60 of Broadway's best and brightest performers volunteered their time to help raise awareness for adopting rescue pets.